luigifreda/pyslam/README.md

 ---
 ## Comparison pySLAM vs ORB-SLAM3

-For a comparative evaluation of the trajectories estimated by pySLAM and by ORB-SLAM3, see this [trajectory comparison notebook](https://github.com/anathonic/Trajectory-Comparison-ORB-SLAM3-pySLAM/blob/main/trajectories_comparison.ipynb).
+For a comparative evaluation, "**online**" trajectory estimated by pySLAM vs "**final**" trajectories estimated by ORB-SLAM3, see this nice [notebook](https://github.com/anathonic/Trajectory-Comparison-ORB-SLAM3-pySLAM/blob/main/trajectories_comparison.ipynb).
+For further details about "online" and "final" trajectories, see [here](#trajectory-saving) .

-Note that pySLAM saves its pose estimates in an **online** fashion: At each frame, the current pose estimate is saved at the end of the front-end `tracking` iteration.
-On the other end, ORB-SLAM3 pose estimates are saved at the end of the full dataset playback: That means each pose estimate $q$ of ORB-SLAM is refined multiple times by LBA and BA over the multiple window optimizations that cover $q$.
+Note that pySLAM is able to save both online and final pose estimates.
+On the other end, ORB-SLAM3 pose estimates are saved at the end of the full dataset playback.
+See this [section](#trajectory-saving) for further details on how to save trajectories with pySLAM.

-You can save your pyslam trajectories as detailed [here](#trajectory-saving).

 ---
 ## Contributing to pySLAM